sit836/covid/README.md

-# The Impact of Non-PharmaceuticalInterventions on the Second Wave ofCOVID-19:  Insights from an ArtificialIntelligence-Based, Cross-Country Study (Code)
+# Harnessing Artificial Intelligence to assess the impact of nonpharmaceutical interventions on the second wave of the Coronavirus Disease 2019 pandemic across the world

-Code to reproduce results of the paper: "The Impact of Non-PharmaceuticalInterventions on the Second Wave of COVID-19:  Insights from an ArtificialIntelligence-Based, Cross-Country Study".
+This repository makes available the source code for the work: "Harnessing Artificial Intelligence to assess the impact of nonpharmaceutical interventions on the second wave of the Coronavirus Disease 2019 pandemic across the world", published with open access by Scientific Reports: "https://www.nature.com/articles/s41598-021-04731-5".

 ## Getting Started

 ### Prerequisites

 You will need:

 * python (>= 3.8)

 ### Directory structure

 ```
 ├── project
 │   ├── data